ebtc-protocol/staked-ebtc/test/recon/README.md

 To run the fuzzing setup on the forked chain state, rename the `.env.example` file to `.env` and add an rpc url and block that you want to fork from.

-You can then run Echidna in fork mode using the `echidna-fork` command defined in the `makefile`.
+You can then run Echidna in fork mode using the `make echidna-fork` command defined in the `makefile`.

 NOTE: only Echidna allows fork testing, Medusa currently doesn't support this.